hturnbull93/hturnbull93/README.md

 # Harry Turnbull

-I want to be part of a team of passionate, smart people, working to build useful apps that consumers enjoy using.
+I am a Front End developer, looking for new opportunities to work with a team of passionate, smart people, working to build useful apps that consumers enjoy using.

-I have been a self-trained freelance web developer for the past three years.
+I am self-trained and have been working as a freelancer for the past three years.
 I'm passionate about the intersection of technology and creativity.
 This led me to train at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp), to learn best practices, tools and methodologies, and become a professional Front End Developer.

 I'm looking for opportunities where I can continue to learn, challenge myself and work with great people to build amazing things.